Laser Vision Correction Procedures: The Difference

-Millions of people around the world have experienced the life-changing benefits of LASIK surgery.
-The laser eye surgery corrects refractive errors, reducing or completely eliminating the need to wear corrective eyewear.
+People around the world have experienced the benefits of LASIK surgery.
+The laser eye surgery corrects refractive errors, reducing or eliminating the need to wear corrective eyewear.
 LASIK patients can read a text message, watch television and enjoy their favorite sports, free from the burden of visual aids.

 People seeking LASIK in Singapore put their trust in Dr. Tony Ho and the team at Clearvision Eye Clinic and LASIK Centre.
-In order to provide the safest and most precise visual outcomes, Clearvision offers the latest, state-of-the-art technology.
 Our entire team are dedicated to delivering compassionate, individualized care to our valued patients.

 How Does LASIK Work?